 1.2.
 GRIDSERVE® Sustainable Energy Ltd and all of its subsidiaries (“GRIDSERVE®”) does not tolerate slavery and human trafficking in any form in any of our operations anywhere in the world.

 1.3.
-Our Anti-Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+Our Prevention of Modern Slavery and Human Trafficking Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

 2. Organisation Structure

 2.1.
-GRIDSERVE® is a provider of renewable energy solutions, electric vehicle charging infrastructure, electric vehicle leasing brokerage services and renewable energy telecom solutions.
-GRIDSERVE® has its registered office at Thorney Weir House, Thorney Mill Road, Iver, SL0 9AQ.
+GRIDSERVE® is a provider of renewable energy solutions, electric vehicle charging infrastructure, electric vehicle leasing brokerage services, and renewable energy telecom solutions with its registered office at Thorney Weir House, Thorney Mill Road, Iver, SL0 9AQ.
 We operate in various different jurisdictions across the globe and our employees may be based in any of the locations we operate in but are mainly situated in the United Kingdom.

 2.2.
 Our business structure is as follows (as amended from time to time):